Kazukiyo Nishikiori: Musical activities

 Since leaving the Johnny's, Nishikiori has been freely performing music without being restricted to a group.
 In 2021, he began his solo music career, launching the independent label Uncle Cinnamon Records and his new single Cafe Uncle Cinnamon and Song for you were released simultaneously on October 29, 2021.
 This was his first solo release in about 27 years, and the first since he left the institute.
 In 2022, he and Uekusa held a dinner theater in Tokyo and Osaka, where they entertained the audience with songs from the Shonentai era and a talk mixed with jokes between the two.
 In 2023, he launched a new project "Funky Diamond 18 (Funky Diamond One Eight)" with Papaya Suzuki, a classmate of his high school, and released a mini album Primemax on July 12, followed by a nationwide live tour Live Tour 2023 Primemax in four cities throughout Japan.

-About Johnny Kitagawa

-In October 2023, Nishikiori said about Johnny Kitagawa's sexual abuse scandal led to the closure of Johnny & Associates, as one who was once in the company, he expressed that while he finds Kitagawa's sexual abuse disappointing, he still considers Kitagawa to be his own mentor.
-He said that if the public would allow it, he would like to carry on only the good things he received from him in the future.